 The program includes three levels:

-The WELLS (Working with English Language Learners) transition program allows students to apply his or her knowledge of phonology, phonics, vocabulary, and the rules of one language for the acquisition of the second language.
+- The WELLS (Working with English Language Learners) transition program allows students to apply their knowledge of phonology, phonics, vocabulary, and the rules of one language for the acquisition of the second language.

 Program material can be purchased directly through the program website.